In this article:

 Using Fusers and Setting the Working Folder

 PhotoMesh fusers are the worker components of PhotoMesh, which allow you to share the demanding processing requirements of the different build steps (photo preparation, AT, point cloud, mesh model, texture, 3DML/other outputs) between several computers on the same network.
 When beginning the build process, the PhotoMesh Build Manager application determines what build steps are required and assigns them to the different fusers.
 PhotoMesh Build Manager and PhotoMesh fusers use the working folder to communicate: to deposit and collect pending tasks, and share information about fuser availability, status and progress.
 Before beginning the build process, you should start the fusers that will be participating in the build, and set their working folder.
+The working folder on each of the fuser computers must be set to the same network folder as was set for the master computer.
+More about: Setting the working folder (on the master computer) >

 - Click Start > Skyline PhotoMesh > PhotoMesh Fuser.
 A PhotoMesh fuser icon is placed in the Windows system tray.

 Note: If running a fuser for the very first time, a PhotoMesh Fuser dialog is displayed asking you to set the location of the working folder.
-Browse to .\PhotoMesh7.6.0 - Quick Start Tutorial\WorkingFolder\ (full path is required here) and click Select Folder.
+Browse to .\PhotoMesh7.7.0 - Quick Start Tutorial\WorkingFolder\ (full path is required here) and click Select Folder.
 You can then skip steps 3-5.

 - Click the PhotoMesh Fuser icon, and then click Open PhotoMesh Fuser.
 The PhotoMesh Fuser dialog box is displayed.